 - An hour or so of Web searching reveals no evidence of privacy violations.

-All of the VPN services in TorrentFreak’s 2013 survey deny keeping persistent logs.
+All of the VPN services in TorrentFreak’s recent survey deny keeping persistent logs.
 Assessing the plausibility of such claims in the context of pursuant data-retention requirements is a can of worms.
 Claims that there are no data-retention requirements in the US seem laughable in light of NSA documents released by Edward Snowden.
-The situation in Europe is complicated by tension between the 1995 Data Protection Directive and national legislation.
-It’s further complicated by revelations about NSA spying, and EU collaboration.
-For more about this issue generally, see EFF’s summary page and IVPN’s blog.
+The situation in Europe is complicated since the passing of GDPR and tensions between the 1995 Data Protection Directive and national legislations.
+The exact extent of NSA spying and EU collaboration with US operations is unknown and adds more uncertainty.
+For more about this issue generally, see EFF’s summary page.

 For example, if you plan to share copyrighted media via BitTorrent, it’s obviously best to avoid providers that explicitly discourage such use.
 If the availability of numerous exit IP addresses is important, choose accordingly, but consider the tension between variety and security.
 It’s arguably more likely that providers with numerous exits are using virtual private servers.

-In contacting providers with presales questions, start with basic questions, such as the four that TorrentFreak asked.
+In contacting providers with presales questions, start with basic questions, such as #1, #3, #5 and #7 from the TorrentFreak list.
 It’s generally best to ask questions for which you have reliable and independent answers.
 However, at least initially, it’s also best to ask without revealing what you’ve already learned.

 How prospective VPN providers answer your questions can be as informative as the answers they give.
 You want answers that are prompt, complete, clear and accurate.
 Vague or incorrect answers to technical questions imply dishonesty and/or incompetence.
 Delayed answers don’t bode well for future customer support.